HashimThePassionate/Django/README.md

 ### views.py file
 This file contain all about business logic

-### install django in virtual Environment with requirements.txt to control version control
+### install django in virtual Environment with requirements file to control version control
 - Follow these steps
 ```
 pip install virtualenvwrapper-win